-Required Courses for Non-Associate Students Credit Hours The Bible and Culture (formerly Intro to Biblical Literature) (REL 1003) World Religions (REL 2513) 3 World Literature (ENGL 2603) Western Literature (ENGL 2103) Classics of Western Culture I II (ENGL/PHIL 2004H or 2114H) ENGL 2403, 2413, 2703 British Literature ENGL 2713, 2813 American Literature 3 (4) Liberal Arts Seminar (LAS 1063) All first-time traditional students graduating from high school and transfer students with fewer than 29 transferable hours (excluding subject examination credit such as, but not limited to, AP, CLEP, and IB credit) are required to take the liberal arts seminar.
+Required Courses for Non-Associate Students Credit Hours

+The Bible and Culture (formerly Intro to Biblical Literature) (REL 1003) World Religions (REL 2513) 3

+World Literature (ENGL 2603) Western Literature (ENGL 2103) ENGL/PHIL 2004H or 2114H Classics of Western Culture I/II ENGL 2403, 2413, 2703 British Literature ENGL 2713, 2813 American Literature 3 (4)

+Liberal Arts Seminar (LAS 1063) All first-time traditional students graduating from high school and transfer students with fewer than 29 transferable hours (excluding subject examination credit such as, but not limited to, AP, CLEP, and IB credit) are required to take the liberal arts seminar.
 Transfer students with at least 29 transferable hours may substitute a single course of 3 semester hours (or 4 quarter hours) for the LAS requirement.
 This course may be from the Oklahoma City University curriculum or transferred from another university.
 This course may not be used to meet any other requirement.
+3

-3 American/U.S. History (HIST 1003 or 1103) HIST 1113 Survey of United States History for international students 3 Governance in America (POLS 1113) POLS 1013 Comparative Politics required for international students 3 Methods of Science Inquiry (SCI 1003 and SCI 1041) The 3-credit course SCI 1003 is required of all students.
+American/U.S. History (HIST 1003 or 1103) HIST 1113 Survey of United States History for international students 3

+Governance in America (POLS 1113) POLS 1013 Comparative Politics required for international students 3

+Methods of Science Inquiry (SCI 1003 and SCI 1041) The 3 credit course SCI 1003 is required of all students.
 A student may satisfy the 1-credit lab requirement by passing a 2000 level or above lab science course.
-3+1 Composition I (ENGL 1113) 3 Composition II (ENGL 1213) 3 Social Sciences 3 Principles of Microeconomics (ECON 2113) Introduction to Sociology (SOC 2013) Introduction to Psychology (PSYC 1113) Philosophy/Ethics 3 (4) Business Ethics and Leadership (MGMT 2223 or PHIL 2203) Christian Ethics (PHIL or REL 2703) Classics of Western Culture I or II (ENGL/PHIL 2004H or 2114H) Ethics of Communication (PHIL or PHRH 2513) Moral Issues in Contemporary Culture (PHIL or REL 2163) Moral and Social Philosophy (PHIL or REL 2213) Mathematics 3 College Algebra (MATH 1503) or a higher level 3- or 4-credit math course
+3+1

+Composition I (ENGL 1113) 3

+Composition II (ENGL 1213) 3

+Social Sciences 3

+Principles of Microeconomics (ECON 2113)

+Introduction to Sociology (SOC 2013)

+Introduction to Psychology (PSYC 1113)

+Philosophy/Ethics 3 (4)

+Business Ethics and Leadership (MGMT 2223 or PHIL 2203)

+Christian Ethics (PHIL or REL 2703)

+Classics of Western Culture I or II (ENGL/PHIL 2004H or 2114H)

+Ethics of Communication (PHIL or PHRH 2513)

+Moral Issues in Contemporary Culture (PHIL or REL 2163)

+Introduction to Moral and Social Philosophy (PHIL or REL 2213)

+Peace and Nonviolence (PHIL or REL 2313)

+Environmental Ethics (PHIL or REL 2413)

+Medical Ethics (PHIL or REL 2613)

+College Algebra (MATH 1503)

+or a higher level 3- or 4-credit math course

-Statistics for Behavioral Sciences (PSYC 2303, POLS 2303 or SOC 2303) Business Statistics (ECON 2123) Foreign Language 6 Six hours (through beginner II level) in a single language; or four years (eight semesters) of a single language in high school; or equivalent competency as determined by the Department of Modern Languages; or, for international students whose first language is not English, a TOEFL score of 550 or above (equivalent score on the IBT is 80 or above).
-NOTE : Some schools have additional language requirements.
+Statistics for Behavioral Sciences (PSYC 2303, POLS 2303 or SOC 2303)

+Business Statistics (ECON 2123)

+Foreign Language 6 5

+Demonstrated proficiency in a single language through Beginner II level; or four years (eight semesters) of a single language in high school; or equivalent competency as determined by the Department of English and Modern Languages; or, for international students whose first language is not English, a TOEFL score of 550 or above (equivalent on the IBT is 80 or above).
+All currently offered Modern Languages and Latin are accepted towards this requirement.
+Other languages may be accepted by petition.
+NOTE: Some schools have additional language requirements.
+All Petree College of Arts and Sciences B.A. degrees require demonstrated proficiency in a single language through Intermediate II level.
 Students should check with their advisors.
-The Department of Modern Languages does not accept online courses for General Education credit.
+The Department of English and Modern Languages does not accept online foreign language courses for General Education credit.

 The Arts 3 A single course with a minimum of 3 semester hours (or 4 quarter hours) with prefix AMGT, ART, FILM, MUS, THRE, or DANC; or PHIL 1013; or ENGL 2123.
+Total credit hours of required courses for non-associate-degree students 43